Salieri20/Todo-List-nodejs/README.md

-# DevOps Internship Assessment - Todo App
+# DevOps CI/CD - Todo App

 This repository documents the complete DevOps pipeline for deploying a Node.js Todo application using Docker, GitHub Actions, Ansible, Kubernetes, and ArgoCD.